-Part 2 – implement your own tool using Go
+*Implementing your own tool using Go (chose one of the following:)

-Michael is a Developer Advocate for OpenShift and Kubernetes at Red Hat where he helps appops to build and operate distributed services.
-He shares his experience with distributed systems and large-scale data processing through demos, blog posts and public speaking engagements and contributes to open source software such as OpenShift and Kubernetes.
-Prior to Red Hat, Michael was a Developer Advocate at Mesosphere, Chief Data Engineer at MapR Technologies, and before that he was a Research Fellow at the National University of Ireland, Galway where he researched into large-scale data integration and the Internet of Things and where he gathered experience in advocacy and standardization (World Wide Web Consortium, IETF).
+Michael Hausenblas is a developer advocate for OpenShift and Kubernetes at Red Hat, where he helps app ops engineers build and operate distributed services.
+Michael shares his experience with distributed systems and large-scale data processing through demos, blog posts, and public speaking engagements and contributes to open source software such as OpenShift and Kubernetes.
+Previously, Michael was a developer advocate at Mesosphere, chief data engineer at MapR Technologies, and a research fellow at the National University of Ireland, Galway, where he researched large-scale data integration and the internet of things and gained experience in advocacy and standardization (World Wide Web Consortium, IETF).

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?